aliyun/rdsai-cli/.github/pull_request_template.md

 - [x] I understand that this PR may be closed in case there was no previous discussion or issues.
 - [ ] I've added unit tests for each change that was introduced, and I tried as much as possible to make a single atomic change.
 - [ ] I've performed manual testing and verified the changes work as expected.
-- [x] I ran `./dev/code-style.sh --check` to verify code style compliance.
+- [ ] I ran `./dev/code-style.sh --check` to verify code style compliance.
-- [x] I ran `./dev/pytest.sh` and all tests pass.
+- [ ] I ran `./dev/pytest.sh` and all tests pass.
-- [ ] This change requires a documentation update: <!-- Yes/No, if Yes, please specify which docs need updating -->
+- [ ] This change requires a documentation update <!-- Yes/No, if Yes, please specify which docs need updating -->